texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Clean Up

 Great!
 We are so close!
 This step is optional, but it is generally good practice to unbind your **buffer objects** when you are done using them.
-We will use the same functions above but just ass `0` into them to unbind them.
+We will use the same functions above but just pass `0` into them to unbind them.
 ```cpp
 glBindBuffer(GL_ARRAY_BUFFER, 0);
 glBindVertexArray(0);
 ```

-After the window loop, let's delete the objects we created as well to do a bit of cleaup work!
+After the window loop, let's delete the objects we created as well to do a bit of cleanup work!
 The functions `glDeleteVertexArrays()`, `glDeleteBuffers()`, and `glDeleteProgram()` will help with that!
 ```cpp
 glDeleteVertexArrays(1, &VAO);
 glDeleteBuffers(1, &VBO);